pippim/pippim.github.io/mserve.md

 may not be updated.
 In this case **mserve** creates a virtual filesystem to track what modification times should be.

 ---

+<a id="HelpPlaylists"></a>
 <a id="hdr16"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr15">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr17">Skip</a></div>

 # Playlists

 Playlists are stored by location.
+Each location can have an unlimited number of playlists.
+Each playlist can have an unlimited number of songs, but only songs from the current music location.

-Below is a sample screen from the
+Below is a sample *Playlist Maintenance* window from the
-***View Playlists*** function:
+***Rename Playlist*** function:

+### Sample *Rename Playlist* Window
+{:.no_toc}

-{% include image.html src="/assets/img/mserve/mserve View Playlists.png"
+{% include image.html src="/assets/img/mserve/mserve Rename Playlist.png"
-   alt="mserve View Playlists.png"
+   alt="mserve Rename Playlist.png"
    style="float: left; width: 60%; margin: 1rem 2rem 1rem 0;"
-   caption="mserve View Playlists.png"
+   caption="mserve Rename Playlist.png"
 %}

-The Playlist name cannot be blank and must be unique per location.
+The *Playlist name* cannot be blank and must be unique per location.
 A warning is issued when the Playlist name has been used in another location.

-The Playlist description is optional.
+The *Playlist description* is optional.

-The device location (code) is automatically assigned.
+The *Device location* code is automatically assigned.

-The columns for "Song Count", "Size of Files" and "Duration" are automatically calculated as songs are selected and deselected in Music Location Tree checkboxes.
+The columns for "Song Count", "Size of Files" and "Duration" are automatically calculated as songs are selected and deselected in *Music Location Tree* checkboxes.

+Five functions share the same *Playlist Maintenance* window:

+- Open Playlist, called from the *File* dropdown menu
+- New Playlist, called from the *File* dropdown menu
+- Rename Playlist, called from the *Edit* dropdown menu
+- Delete Playlist, called from the *Edit* dropdown menu
+- View Playlists, called from the *View* dropdown menu

 ---